-Opening up our data will provide new opportunities for research, innovation, engagement and greater efficiency for our industry and the adjacent sectors of the economy with the potential to generate business opportunities and stimulate economic growth in our operating regions and beyond.
+Opening up our data will provide new opportunities for research, innovation, engagement and greater efficiency for our industry and the adiacent sectors of the economy with the potential to generate business opportunities and stimulate economic growth in our operating regions and beyond.

-This strategy has been drafted in consultation with the Open Data Institute and reviewed by our Executive Leadership Team.
-It is consistent with our wider vision, which is to be the national leader in the provision of sustainable water and wastewater services.
+The original version of this strategy was drafted in consultation with the Open Data Institute.
+Subsequent updates are reviewed and signed off by our Executive Leadership Team.
+It is consistent with our wider vision. which is to be the national leader in the provision of sustainable water and wastewater services.